Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 It’s best to focus on increasing your dietary intake of vitamin D, though it can sometimes be difficult to hit your daily recommended value.
 In this case, you may want to consider a supplement.

-However, prior to adding a vitamin D supplement to your routine you should speak with your physician.
+However, before adding a vitamin D supplement to your routine, you should speak with your physician.

 Conclusion

-There is enough available evidence to suggest that a vitamin D deficiency can have significant negative impact on the body, including hair thinning and loss.
-And while it’s not likely that a deficiency in this nutrient is the only reason for your hair loss, it may be a significant contributing factor.
+There is enough available evidence to suggest that a vitamin D deficiency can have a significant negative impact on the body, including hair thinning and loss.
+While it’s not likely that a deficiency in this nutrient is the only reason for your hair loss, it may be a significant contributing factor.

 Maintaining a healthy diet rich in vitamin D and getting a safe amount of sunlight will help ensure optimal levels, but some people may require the use of available vitamin D supplements.